TechLadies/workshop3-materials/README.md

 For workshop #3, you will need to follow the steps on Nitrous.
 If VM works on your machine, you do not need to do this.

+1. If you have an existing workspace on Nitrous, you need to delete it.
+(Note: Do remember to push your source code to a public Github repository before you delete your workspace!)
-1. Click on the Dashboard link in the top left corner to return to the Dashboard, then click on the Plus icon to create a new project.
+2. Click on the Dashboard link in the top left corner to return to the Dashboard, then click on the Plus icon to create a new project.
-2. Name your project, and choose the **Ruby on Rails** template, then click the Create Project button.
+3. Name your project, and choose the **Ruby on Rails** template, then click the Create Project button.
 This will take some time to complete.

+Here is the link to the workshop slides (it's not completed yet, so download or refer to the slides on Sat): [https://docs.google.com/presentation/d/1w5xvd_yRqrVB5ciY_PaH-nyTscoTzu9OX1o62nAOAkU/edit#slide=id.g163d66ef44_0_317](https://docs.google.com/presentation/d/1w5xvd_yRqrVB5ciY_PaH-nyTscoTzu9OX1o62nAOAkU/edit#slide=id.g163d66ef44_0_317)

 Additional resources (optional):
 * [Deploying to Heroku with Git](https://www.youtube.com/watch?v=5kVtmnZNC8w)